Mashpoe/c-vector/README.md

 int* num_vec = vector_create();
 ```

-You can create vectors that store a variety of types by simply changing the pointer type:
+You can store different data types in vectors by simply modifying the pointer type:

 ```c
 // vector of chars